nooraangelva/ArgoWorkflowsToCouler/README.md

 # ArgoWorkflowsToCouler
-This repository contains Argo workflows changed implemented in a couler format.
+This repository contains Argo workflows implemented in a couler format.
 The original Argo workflows are from [Argo's](https://github.com/argoproj/argo-workflows/tree/master/examples) repository

-## Documentation on the journey
+Repository also contains some Argo workflows that are using CERN's opendata.

+## Documentation about Argo, Couler, codes and thoughts about them
 [CodiMD](https://codimd.web.cern.ch/UCT5cM_yTsWqM79VLiGnbw?view)

 ## Explained .yaml file